emmahunter123/Brazilian-Amazon-Degradation/README.md

 # Brazilian-Amazon-Degradation
 Dataset depicting aspects of the Brazilian Amazon's environmental degradation, such as fires, deforestation, and climate phenomena.

 metadata-3.xml file contains metadata on the dataset.
+There is no DOI listed, as one does not yet exist for this dataset.

 The LICENSE file contains the Creative Common License for the repository.